 A natural heart-shaped jacuzzi lies just a few metres beyond the rock’s peak.
 The water rushing through the channel offers a soothing body massage to complement a perfect frame for couples looking for the ultimate photo op!

 Waltz even further to find a series of turquoise swimming pools of varying depths.
 The sun beams peeking through the forest canopies will shine a soft spotlight on your river stone seat and private natural tub.
 The peace of the space and scenic surroundings create the perfect nature chill.
 You may even get a complementary pedicure surprise from a crayfish, or what most Jamaicans refer to shrimps/’swims’.
+The series of natural pools and cascades reminds me of the many turquoise pools at a waterfall in Westmoreland.

 But wait, there’s more!
 You’ll find a number of mini waterfalls along the trail upstream.
 Many of them are mostly scenic and too small to sit under, but when you find a space to sit and enjoy, do just that!